Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 ```

-2.After creating the stream,You would be able to see status as sucess as shown in the image below
+2.After creating the stream, check the status to ensure it is successful.
+You should see "success" as shown in the image below.

 <div align="center">
   <img src="images/Stream_Create_Success.jpeg" width =100% heigth=100%>
 </div>

-3.Now you can inspect the events on the KStream by clicking on query stream on the streams tab
+3.Inspect the events on the KStream by clicking on "Query Stream" on the "Streams" tab.

 <div align="center">
   <img src="images/Query_Stream_Option.jpeg" width =100% heigth=100%>
 </div>

-4.You will be able to see all the event from the topic.
+4.You should be able to see all the events from the topic.

 <div align="center">
   <img src="images/Stream_Data_Display.jpeg" width =100% heigth=100%>
 </div>